rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/get-user-by-id-v2.0.rst

    (``identity:default``), the response only includes the user account information for the user who submitted the request.

-   The user's phone pin is only returned if the caller is retrieving their own user account.
+   The user's Support PIN is only returned if the caller is retrieving their own user account.

 This table shows the possible response codes for this operation: